 Many pet stores only purchase puppies from breeders who have met federal regulations and undergone quality inspections.
 However, the ban may open the market to unregulated sources, making consumers vulnerable to scams and fraud.

-At the Law Office of Ruben and Ruben, our legal team understands that Maryland’s puppy mill law.
+At the Law Office of Ruben and Ruben, our business law team understands that Maryland’s puppy mill law.
 If this law affects you, your business or your purchase of a puppy please contact our office immediately.